WCLOP/WCLOP.github.io/content/index.md

 ## Call for papers

 We welcome submissions of full papers (up to 8 pages) and short papers (up to 4 pages), excluding references and appendices.
-All submissions must adhere to the CVPR 2025 format and will undergo peer review by domain experts.
+All submissions must adhere to the ICCV 2025 format and will undergo peer review by domain experts.
 Accepted papers will be featured either as oral presentations or posters during the workshop.
 Topics of interest include, but are not limited to:

 - Category-level 6D object pose estimation and tracking
 - Open-vocabulary object segmentation and 6D pose estimation